-This test procedure incorporates by reference "CALIFORNIA EVAPORATIVE EMISSION STANDARDS AND TEST PROCEDURES FOR 2001 AND SUBSEQUENT MODEL MOTOR VEHICLES" as amended March 22, 2012, Parts III.A and III.B, for evaporative emission measurement enclosure requirements and calibrations with the following exceptions:
+This test procedure incorporates by reference "California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles" as last amended December 6, 2012, Parts III.A and III.B, for evaporative emission measurement enclosure requirements and calibrations with the following exceptions:

 - 3.1.1 The fuel tank temperature is not controlled in this procedure for the diurnal evaporative tests and the tip tests.
-Fuel tank temperature is only controlled for the pressure relief option in Section 6.4.2.
-Therefore, disregard all sections pertaining to fuel tank temperature monitoring and fuel tank temperature management systems except as required. - 3.1.1.1 If showing compliance with a pressurized fuel tank, revise subparagraph 40 CFR §86.107-96(e), (Temperature Recording System) to read: In addition to the specifications in this section, the vapor temperature in the fuel tank must be measured.
+Fuel tank temperature is only controlled for the pressure relief option in section 6.4.2.
+Therefore, disregard all sections pertaining to fuel tank temperature monitoring and fuel tank temperature management systems except as required. - 3.1.1.1 If showing compliance with a pressurized fuel tank, revise subparagraph 40 CFR section 86.107-96(e), (Temperature Recording System) to read: In addition to the specifications in this section, the vapor temperature in the fuel tank must be measured.
 When the fuel or vapor temperature sensors cannot be located in the fuel tank to measure the temperature of the prescribed test fuel or vapor at the approximate mid-volume (e.g. saddle tank), sensors shall be located at the approximate mid-volume of each fuel or vapor containing cavity.
 The average of the readings from these sensors shall constitute the fuel or vapor temperature.
 The Executive Officer may approve alternate sensor locations where the specifications above cannot be met or where tank symmetry provides redundant measurements.